Clock tick() Method in Java with Examples

-tick(Clock baseClock, Duration tickDuration) method of java.time.Clock is a static method of Clock class which returns a clock that returns instants from the base clock rounded to the nearest occurrence of the specified duration in the parameter.
-The specified base clock duration must be positive, neither negative, nor null.
-The clock will tick as per as the given duration and if the duration is half of the minute or half of the second or half of the hour, the clock will return instants rounded to the half of minute or half of the second or half of the hour, as specified by duration.
+tick(Clock baseClock, Duration tickDuration) method of java.time.Clock is a static method of Clock class that returns a clock that returns instants from the base clock rounded to the nearest occurrence of the specified duration in the parameter.
+The specified base clock duration must be positive, neither negative nor null.
+The clock will tick as per as the given duration and if the duration is half of the minute or half of the second or half of the hour, the clock will return instants rounded to the half of minute or half of the second or half of the hour, as specified by the duration.

 public static Clock tick(Clock baseClock, Duration tickDuration)

 - baseClock – the base clock which you want to roundoff according to duration.

 - tickDuration – the duration of each visible tick to roundoff the clock, not negative, not null.

 Return Value: This method returns a clock that uses the best available system clock in the default zone